UstadMobile/door/README.md

 ## Door

-Door is an adaption of [Room](https://developer.android.com/training/data-storage/room) for Kotlin Multiplatform.
+Door Kotlin Symbol Processor that builds on [Room](https://developer.android.com/training/data-storage/room) and makes it possible to use Room databases, DAOs and entities with Kotlin Multiplatform.
 Just just put your Database and DAOs in your Kotlin Multiplatform common code, and door will generate expect/actuals for you!
 Door supports:
 * **Android**: Door will generate the actual class for Android, which in turn is then used by Room to generate the